This post was originally published on March 26, 2015.

 “The government has announced that it will move amendments to require a warrant to access data for the purpose of identifying a journalist’s confidential source.
 It will also establish a public interest advocate that will have a role in respect of making submissions in respect of those warrants”.

-Furthermore, the new legislation will actually make it an offence to disclose or use information relating to warrants for journalists’ information.
+Furthermore, the new legislation will actually make it an offense to disclose or use information relating to warrants for journalists’ information.
 Simply disclosing “the existence or non-existence of such a warrant” could land an offender in jail for up to two years.

 As part of the negotiations, the coalition government and opposition party also disclosed the “kinds of information to be kept” but fell short of explicitly defining the exact criteria for data retention.
 What is known is that some of the data to be kept will include subscriber information, subscriber contact information, identification of the source and destination of communications and the date and time at which the contact was made.